romi-gomez/prana-pulse-be/docs/SCHEMA_IMPROVEMENTS.md

 # Sanity Schema Improvements Roadmap

-## Phase 1: Refactor to use defineType/defineField (In Progress)
+## Phase 1: Refactor to use defineType/defineField (Completed)
 - [x] Refactor cycleGeneral.ts to use defineType/defineField
-- [ ] Refactor cycleConcept.ts to use defineType/defineField
+- [x] Refactor cycleConcept.ts to use defineType/defineField
-- [ ] Refactor animalOracle.ts to use defineType/defineField
+- [x] Refactor animalOracle.ts to use defineType/defineField
-- [ ] Refactor tarotOracle.ts to use defineType/defineField
+- [x] Refactor tarotOracle.ts to use defineType/defineField
-- [ ] Refactor pageSection.ts to use defineType/defineField
+- [x] Refactor pageSection.ts to use defineType/defineField
-- [ ] Refactor salesPageSection.ts to use defineType/defineField
+- [x] Refactor salesPageSection.ts to use defineType/defineField
-- [ ] Refactor globalContent.ts to use defineType/defineField
+- [x] Refactor globalContent.ts to use defineType/defineField
-- [ ] Refactor navigationLinks.ts to use defineType/defineField
+- [x] Refactor navigationLinks.ts to use defineType/defineField
-- [ ] Refactor comingSoonSection.ts to use defineType/defineField
+- [x] Refactor comingSoonSection.ts to use defineType/defineField

 ## Phase 2: Schema Enhancements

 ### Add Descriptions
 - [ ] Add detailed descriptions to all document types
 - [ ] Add helpful descriptions to fields to guide content editors
+- [ ] Use JSX in descriptions for more complex formatting (collapsible details)

 ### Add Validation
 - [ ] Implement validation rules for required fields